 These sites have information about different styles, methods, curriculum and resources.
 You can find tools to help you in your journey that are both paid and free.
 This plethora of information can seem daunting at the beginning but it can be extremely helpful when just starting out.
 It gives every person the ability to make their own decision how to educate their children.

 In France, however, this information is not as easy to obtain.
-Because the phenomena of homeschooling is relatively new in this country, the number of sites are much less.
+Because the phenomena of homeschooling is relatively new in this country, the number of sites is much less.

 French Homeschooling Associations